oktadev/okta-blog/_source/_posts/2022-01-26-webassembly-on-kubernetes-with-rust.md

 This will be required only for the first time when you start the Krustlet.
 Keep the Krustlet server running.
 You might see some errors being logged, but let's ignore it for now as Krustlet is still in beta, and there are some rough edges.

 Let's see if the node is available.
-Run `kubectl get nodes`, and you should see something like below
+Run `kubectl get nodes`, and you should see something like this:

 ```bash
 kubectl get nodes -o wide